Abhishek-MLDL/IrisSeg/README.md

     3. Set the correct image extension (e.g.'tiff', '.JPEG' etc. at line 40 in irisseg_demo.m)

-Under default settings, this will create a folder named **output** if not already created and inside that four files will be created in the following format
+Under default settings, this will create a folder named **output** if not already created and inside that four files corresponding to each input file will be created in the following format

     iris_<filename_with_extension>
     irismask_<filename_with_extension>